Left Chevron

 Reporting a Medication Error

-Once a Day is Not the Way if Once a Week is Enough
+Once a Day Is Not the Way if Once a Week Is Enough

 In several instances, this happened because people misread the directions on the prescription bottle.
 In one case, a man with arthritis mistakenly took one tablet of methotrexate each morning, but the directions said to take one tablet each Monday.
 In another case, the prescription label said to take the medicine every 12 hours for just three doses.
 But a woman took the medicine every 12 hours for 6 days.
 Another woman took extra doses to help relieve her arthritis pain - something that should never be done.

-Lessons learned: In the future, we’re likely to see more medicines that can be taken once weekly, or less often.
-To avoid mistakes with medicines that should be taken weekly: When receiving a prescription — ask your doctor to put the reason for your medicine on all prescriptions.
+1. Ask your doctor to put the reason for your medicine on all prescriptions.
 You might take a medicine like methotrexate daily if you have cancer, but weekly if you have arthritis.
-If the pharmacist knows your condition, he'll make sure the directions for taking your medicine are correct.
+If the pharmacist knows your condition, they will make sure the directions for taking your medicine are correct.

 More Safety Articles